OoStellarnightoO/OSCP_Notes/03 - Service_Enumeration/80_443-HTTP_HTTPS.md

 - check the source code, robots.txt. can also run inspect to see whats going on in the background

 - If GET doesn't work, why not POST! (see Nickel box on PG)
+	- PUT can also work on occasion, especially if you are able to overwrite files like SSH keys or forcefully change a user's password

 - if need be, fire up burp suite or Inspect the page